ltb-project/ppm/README.md

 ------------------

 The configuration file (/etc/openldap/ppm.conf by default) contains parameters for the module.
+The PPM_CONFIG_FILE environment variable, if defined, overloads the configuration file path.
 If the file is not found, parameters are given their default value.

 The syntax of the file is :
 parameter value [min] [minForPoint]